 Is Coolsculpting Worth It?

 So, is Coolsculpting worth it?
-For the right candidate, the answer is yes.
-For those who aren’t a good candidate for Coolsculpting, there are still other options available for fat removal, such as liposuction or weight loss surgery.
+For the ideal candidate, the answer is yes.
+For those who aren’t a good candidate for Coolsculpting, there are still other excellent options available for fat removal, such as liposuction or weight loss surgery.

-If you’re interested in Coolsculpting, Dr. Paul Vitenas and the staff at Mirror Mirror Beauty Boutique in Houston, Texas, are happy to answer any questions you have or to help you see if it’s a good option for you.
-To learn more, call 281-810-9083 to schedule a consultation today.
+If you’re interested in Coolsculpting, Dr. Paul Vitenas and the staff at Mirror Mirror Beauty Boutique in Houston, Texas, are happy to answer any questions you may have and to help you understand if it’s a good option for you.
+To learn more, call 281-810-9083 to schedule an initial consultation today to discuss your body sculpting goals.